 - Two of my colleagues, Hannah Radant and Lindsay Garcia, have made the transition from k-12 classroom teacher to elearning developer with striking success.
 They recently spent some time talking with me about what they found transferable from their teaching roles to elearning developers, and how they’ve been able to overcome challenges, including the lack of confidence in their ability to do this work.

-- I had a conversation with Asha Aravindakshan is the best-selling author of Skills: The Common Denominator about her research that focused on how people have successfully used their skills and experience to land the job they truly want to be doing.
+- I’ve had two conversations with Asha Aravindakshan who is the best-selling author of Skills: The Common Denominator about her research that focused on how people have successfully used their skills and experience to land the job they truly want to be doing.
+In the first conversation, we spoke about navigating the pivot to a career in corporate training when you don’t quite feel qualified.
+And in the second conversation, Asha interviewed a former elementary school teacher, Rae Button, on her journey into the field of learning and development.

 LinkedIn Network of Key People to Support Teachers